 Based on the calculation above, the number of samples was rounded and determined to be 234 people.
 This research consists of Independent Variables (a).
-Organizational Culture (X1) Indicators: Innovation and risk-taking, attention to detail, results orientation, people orientation, team orientation, and aggressiveness. (b) Cyberloafing Behavior (X2) Indicators: Private browsing, social media use, and personal email use.
+Organizational Culture (X1) Indicators: Innovation and risk taking, attention to detail, results orientation, people orientation, team orientation, and aggressiveness. (b) Cyberloafing Behavior (X2) Indicators: Private browsing, use of social media, and use of personal email.
 Mediating Variables: (a) Job Satisfaction (Z) Indicators: Job itself, salary, promotion, supervision, and coworkers.
 Dependent Variable (a) Employee Performance (Y).
-Indicators: Quality, quantity, timeliness, effectiveness, and independence.
+Indicators: Quality, quantity, timeliness, effectiveness and independence.
 The data analysis technique used in this research is Structural Equation Modeling (SEM) with AMOS software.
-Before carrying out SEM analysis, validity, reliability, and classical assumption tests are first carried out.
+Before carrying out SEM analysis, validity, reliability and classical assumption tests are first carried out.